sal55/langs/MLang.md/Mfeatures.md

 Note that `'A'` has type `char`, not `int`, unless it is multibyte.

-`'ABC'` has the rightmost character (`C` here), in the least significant position in the word.
+`'ABC'` has the leftmost character (`A` here), in the least significant position in the word.
 The intention is that when stored in memory, it has the same layout as the string `"ABC"`.
 (However this is only valid for little-endian; I've never used big-endian.)

 Unused parts of a word will be zeros.